-If you've read this and our other work on meeting cadence, you can see that we believe there are a finite number of regular team meeting schedules that work well.
+If you’ve read this and our other work on meeting cadence (see links below), you know that we believe there are a finite number of regular team meeting schedules that work well.
 Some teams need to meet more, some less.

 So how do you find the schedule that works for you?